RockefellerArchiveCenter/processing-manual/processing.md

     - When the file also contains paper records or other materials, the INSTANCE TYPE “Mixed Materials” should be used.
     - Include a conditions governing access note at the file-level indicating either of these two options (as applicable):
-        1. Access copy available.
+        1. Open for research.
+Digital access copy available.
-        2. Researchers interested in accessing digital media (floppy disks, CDs, DVDs, etc.) in this collection must use an access surrogate.
-The original items may not be accessed because of preservation concerns.
-Access copy currently unavailable.
+        2. Open for research.
+Digital access copy currently unavailable.
 Please contact a RAC archivist for further instruction.
 - The processing archivist will:
     - Receive training to develop the necessary proficiencies for each of the common removable media types and sizes.
     - Appraise and assess the eligibility of the item(s) for preservation in the RAC digital repository.